polinaleonova/Project_CONSOLE_/README.md

 First pet project

-It is a little pet project which was created for systematization of skills and knowlages in Python, Django, Javascript, JQuery, HTML, CSS and some plagins and libraries (Typed.js, Underscore.js, Jstorage.js)
+It is a little pet project which was created for systematization of skills and knowledges in Python, Django, Javascript, JQuery, HTML, CSS and some plugins and libraries (Typed.js, Underscore.js, Jstorage.js)

 It is the console for execution some built-in function.
 All that, you need it